ThirteenAG/Ultimate-ASI-Loader/readme.md

 auto updatePath = std::filesystem::path(s.data());
 ```

-## ADDITIONAL WINDOWED MODE FEATURE (x86 builds only)
+## ADDITIONAL WINDOWED MODE FEATURE (x86 builds only, legacy feature)

-32-bit version of ASI loader has built-in wndmode.dll, which can be loaded if you create empty wndmode.ini in the folder with asi loader's dll.
+The 32-bit version of the ASI loader has a built-in wndmode.dll, which can be loaded if you create an empty wndmode.ini in the folder with the ASI loader's DLL.
 It will be automatically filled with example configuration at the first run of the game.
-Settings are not universal and should be changed in every specific case, but usually, it works as is.
+Settings are not universal and should be changed for each specific game, but usually, it works as is.

 ## D3D8TO9

-Some mods, like [SkyGfx](https://github.com/aap/skygfx_vc) require [d3d8to9](https://github.com/crosire/d3d8to9).
+Some mods, like [SkyGfx](https://github.com/aap/skygfx_vc), require [d3d8to9](https://github.com/crosire/d3d8to9).
 It is also a part of the ASI loader, so to use it, create [global.ini](https://github.com/ThirteenAG/Ultimate-ASI-Loader/edit/master/readme.md#usage) with the following content:

 ```ini
 [GlobalSets]
 UseD3D8to9=1
 ```
-Asi loader must be named `d3d8.dll` in order for this feature to take effect.
+The ASI Loader must be named `d3d8.dll` in order for this feature to take effect.

 [See an example of global.ini here](https://github.com/ThirteenAG/Ultimate-ASI-Loader/blob/master/data/scripts/global.ini#L8).

 ## CrashDumps

-ASI loader is now capable of generating crash minidumps and crash logs.
-To use this feature, create a folder named `CrashDumps` in the folder with asi loader's dll.
-You can disable that via the `DisableCrashDumps=1` ini option.
+The ASI loader is now capable of generating crash minidumps and crash logs.
+To use this feature, create a folder named `CrashDumps` in the folder with the ASI loader's DLL.
+You can disable it via the `DisableCrashDumps=1` ini option.

 ## Using with UWP games

 1. Enable Developer Mode (Windows Settings -> Update and Security -> For Developers -> Developer Mode)
    ![image](https://user-images.githubusercontent.com/4904157/136562544-6d249514-203e-40c2-808f-34786b043ec5.png)
 2. Install a UWP game, for example, GTA San Andreas.
    ![image](https://user-images.githubusercontent.com/4904157/136558440-553ef1f6-cf69-413b-903b-fd4203d6cc1f.png)
 3. Launch a UWP game through the start menu.
 4. Open [UWPInjector.exe](https://github.com/Wunkolo/UWPDumper) from the UWPDumper download.
    ![image](https://user-images.githubusercontent.com/4904157/136558563-6e39dd67-778e-4159-bb3b-83c499017223.png)
 5. Enter the Process ID that is displayed from the injector and then hit enter.
 6. Wait until the game is dumped.
    ![image](https://user-images.githubusercontent.com/4904157/136558813-8b7c271c-2475-40b9-a432-f9640f328a43.png)
 7. Go to the directory : `C:\Users\[YOUR USERNAME]\AppData\Local\Packages\[YOUR UWP GAME NAME]\TempState\DUMP`
 8. Copy these files into a new folder somewhere else of your choosing.
 9. Uninstall a UWP game by clicking on the start menu, right-clicking on its icon, and uninstall.
    ![image](https://user-images.githubusercontent.com/4904157/136559019-bdd6d278-d2ae-4acf-b119-9933baab7d96.png)
 10. Go to your directory with your new dumped files (the ones you copied over) and shift + right-click in the directory and "Open Powershell window here".
-11. In that folder, rename **AppxBlockMap.xml** and **AppxSignature.xml** to anything else.
+11. In that folder, rename **AppxBlockMap.xml** and **AppxSignature.xml** to anything else (to bypass UWP restrictions).
 12. Run the following command: `Add-AppxPackage -Register AppxManifest.xml`
-13. Place Ultimate ASI Loader DLL into the game directory.
+13. Place the Ultimate ASI Loader DLL into the game directory.
 You need to find out which name works for a specific game, in the case of GTA SA I've used **d3d11.dll**, so I put **dinput8.dll** from the x86 archive and renamed it to **d3d11.dll**.
-14. Create a **scripts** or **plugins** folder within the root directory and place your plugins in it.
+14. Create a scripts or plugins folder within the root directory and place your plugins in it.
 Rough code example of radio for all vehicles plugin [here](https://gist.github.com/ThirteenAG/868a964b46b82ce5cebbd4a0823c69e4).
 Compiled binary here - [GTASAUWP.RadioForAllVehicles.zip](https://github.com/ThirteenAG/Ultimate-ASI-Loader/files/7311505/GTASAUWP.RadioForAllVehicles.zip)
 15. Click on the start menu and launch the game!
 16. See your mods in action.
 ![ApplicationFrameHost_2021-10-08_15-57-14](https://user-images.githubusercontent.com/4904157/136561208-e989119e-1ef4-42c2-8b20-c1f81f4e0931.png)